ibm-cloud-docs/blockchain-sw-252/howto/console-deploy-icp.md

 Replace `<NAMESPACE>` with the name of your {{site.data.keyword.blockchainfull_notm}} Platform deployment namespace.

 Unlike the resource allocation, you cannot add zones to a running network.
 If you have already deployed a console and used it to create nodes on your cluster, you will lose your previous work.
-After the console restarts, you need to deploy new nodes.
+After the console restarts, you need to deploy new nodes.s
 {: important}

 ### Use your own TLS Certificates (Optional)